M-tiimi/BLOOM-frontend/README.md

 ![bloom_register_small](https://user-images.githubusercontent.com/70891200/144714962-74ddc25c-681d-4182-955b-7fcc4912b8cf.jpeg)

-**Next you shoul Login with your username and password.
+**Next you should Login with your username and password.
 It migth take a few minutes before you can login after creating a new user.**

 ![bloom_login_small](https://user-images.githubusercontent.com/70891200/144714892-d4b09669-b425-41f8-a0b2-94f94a7f7e79.jpeg)